erty78908/Dsi-shop-web/README.md

 # Dsi-shop-web
-Dsi shop on the wed
+Dsi shop on the web